A selective licence needs to be applied when a property becomes tenanted and not before.

 The Building Research Establishment Private Sector Housing stock survey for the City of Nottingham is now available on Nottingham insight and can be accessed here.

-Following legal advice, where there is genuine difficulty for landlords in being able to submit an application in time due to the number of properties, the council is proposing to allow landlords with more than 30 properties and agents with more than 120 properties to apply over 3 months.
+Following legal advice, where there is a genuine difficulty for landlords in being able to apply in time due to the number of properties, the council is proposing to allow landlords with more than 30 properties and agents with more than 120 properties to apply over 3 months.

 There were 11 prosecutions in total between 2016 to 2018 with fines totalling £68,887.